Asqatasun/Asqatasun/documentation/en/50_Administrator_doc/Upgrading/Upgrade_from_v4.0.3_to_v4.1.0.md

 It is **important to change this first** and foremost, or the mysql-client could not be able to have a correct communication with the storage engine.

-In you `/etc/mysql/conf.d/asqatasun.cnf`, adjust the following values
+In your `/etc/mysql/conf.d/asqatasun.cnf`, adjust the following values

 ```
 [client]